enygren/draft-nygren-httpbis-http11-request-binding/draft-nygren-httpbis-http11-request-binding.md

 Some options might include:

 * Adding the Path as a parameter (or adding an attribute indicating that it should be considered included) and also binding it in.
-* Including a list of headers to bind in, and then use RFC 9421 HTTP Message Signatures or similar to protect them.
+* Including a list of headers to bind in, and then use {{RFC9421}} HTTP Message Signatures or similar to protect them.

 Adding in the Host header and Path could additionally defend against Host Confusion and Path Confusion attacks, respectively.
 Adding more in does add more complexity and has more risks of compatibility issues.